Developer Guide

 prefix-keyword pair, an instance of its associated predicate class is created

-object is then passed to Model#findOrListContents
+object is then passed to Model#findOrListContents to display the filted list to

 the user.